floverfelt/floverfelt.github.io/_posts/2022-12-06-cyberpunk-2077-review.md

 ### There's no difficulty here

 This game has a real problem of keeping engagement up.
 There should be a lot more combat and a lot less go here, do X (non combative thing) and return.
-At one point in the Aldecaldos questline, I got a tank, used it to wipe out a few guys, and then the mechanic never came back.
+At one point in the Aldecaldos questline, I got a tank, used it to wipe out a few guys, and then the tank-driving mechanic never came back - it was the same as any other go here, do X quest in the game.
 This isn't all that bad, but the non-combative quests reward a lot of experience which means by the middle of the game you are an absolute monster: I killed the final boss with just a katana and I wasn't even all that skilled in blades.

 There's a horrible balance problem which is exacerbated by the fact that most quests aren't even throwing a lot of enemies at you in the first place.